It's Valentine's Day. "So what!?" you cry. "Exactly" is the usual response.

-"In my current state of life and then you know if you've got time to make some cute little picnic food you know corn fritters that like have great hidden veggies in them for the kids and things like that.
-But if you don't have time who cares.
-Go to your favourite local pizza place get a takeaway pizza and a good bottle of red and watch the sunset added points if you're by the water."
-Laura jokes.
+"If you've got time, make some cute little picnic food - you know, corn fritters that have great hidden veggies in them for the kids and things like that.
+But if you don't have time, who cares?
+Go to your favourite local pizza place, get a takeaway pizza and a good bottle of red, and watch the sunset.
+Added points if you're by the water," Laura jokes.

 2. Make dinner a special occasion from budget to glitz

-It doesn’t have to be a Michelin starred restaurant, and you don’t need a babysitter.
-You could go to a family friendly restaurant where strangers won’t sigh heavily every time your baby makes a noise.
-Plus you don’t have to do the cleaning up.
+It doesn’t have to be a Michelin-starred restaurant (though it could be!), and you don’t need a babysitter.
+You could go to a family-friendly restaurant where strangers won’t sigh heavily every time your baby makes a noise.
+Plus, you don’t have to do the cleaning up.

 3. Book a night out at the movies in your loungeroom

 Gone are the days of spending an hour at your local video store trying to find the perfect date-night flick.
 The wonders of modern technology mean that it barely takes any effort (or pre-planning) to set up the evening on the couch.